Did you know ball pythons come in many different colorations, called morphs?

-But for breeders, it has become a business, and they work on breeding snakes to create new and exciting colors and patterns strategically.
+But it has become a business for breeders, and they work on breeding snakes to create new and exciting colors and patterns strategically.

 For some, they don’t just want to own a snake, they want something unique and rare, but the constant breeding and creation of morphs have diminished the uniqueness of some.

-There are some morphs no longer considered rare because they are so readily available.
+Some morphs are no longer considered rare because they are so readily available.